-The performances of these changes to the gradient method of Emeis et al. (2007) (E07) were evaluated through comparisons of a set of ZML obtained from radiosondes profiles, the original algorithm of Emeis et al. (2007), and other four variations of the gradient method.
-The latter included ZML derived from the first derivative (FIR), second derivative (SEC), logarithmic derivative (LOG), and CL-31 built-in software (Vaisala sky condition, VAI) (Münkel et al. 2007; Vaisala Oyj, 2011).
+The performances of these changes to the gradient method of Emeis et al. (2007) (E07) were evaluated through comparisons of a set of Z△T obtained from radiosondes profiles and ZML obtained from the original algorithm of Emeis et al. (2007) and other four variations of the gradient method.
+The latter included ZML derived from the first derivative (FIR), second derivative (SEC), logarithmic derivative (LOG), and CL-31 built-in software (Vaisala sky condition, VAI) (Münkel et al. 2007; Vaisala Oyj 2011).
 Table 1 lists the main characteristics and parameters to adjust of each one of these versions of the gradient method.